GowthamNaruto/ai-chatbot/README.md

 pip install tensorflow tflearn numpy nltk
 ```

-Run this command in yout terminal to get started
+Run this command on your terminal to get started

 ```bash
 python chatbot.py